vatpac-technology/sops/docs/enroute/Melbourne Centre/PIY.md

 For aircraft overflying the PH TCU place `O/FLY` in the LABEL DATA field.

 ### Leeman (LEA)
-LEA is responsible for assigning and issuing STAR clearance to aircraft inbound to Perth via `WAVES`.
+LEA is responsible for assigning and issuing STAR clearance to aircraft inbound to Perth via `IPMOR`.
 See [Perth Runway Modes](#perth-runway-modes) for runway assignment.

 !!! note
     Controllers should be aware that VHF coverage near the LEA/IND border may be limited.
 Controllers should strive to issue HF frequencies and transfer of communications instruction prior to 160 NM PH DME.

 ### Grove (GVE)
-GVE is responsible for assigning and issuing STAR clearance to Jet aircraft inbound to Perth via `JULIM` and `CONNI`.
+GVE is responsible for assigning and issuing STAR clearance to Jet aircraft inbound to Perth via `JULIM` and `SAPKO`.
 See [Perth Runway Modes](#perth-runway-modes) for runway assignment.

 ### Hyden (HYD)
 HYD is responsible for assigning and issuing STAR clearance to Jet aircraft inbound to Perth via `BEVLY`, `DAYLR` and `GRENE`.
 See [Perth Runway Modes](#perth-runway-modes) for runway assignment.